Pricing

 Timescale

 The average transaction takes between 2 to 4 months.
 It can be quicker or slower, depending upon the parties in the chain.
-For example, if you are a first time buyer purchasing a freehold property with a mortgage (without a chain), in principle, it could take as little as 6 weeks.
-However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, anything between 3 and 6 months and in such a situation, additional charges would apply.
+For example, for a first time buyer purchasing a freehold property without a mortgage and there is no chain, in principle, it could take as little as 6 weeks.
+However, if you are buying or selling a leasehold property that requires a Licence to Assign or an extension of the lease, or a mortgage is required, this can take significantly longer, anything between 3 and 6 months and in such a situation, additional charges are like to apply.

 Average fees for a typical freehold sale without complications for a price ranging from £1,000,001 to £2,000,000